 The talking drum is one of the oldest musical instruments used by master drummers.
 It’s a highly stylized instrument that has its origin in the West African regions of Africa.
 The drum can be found in Cameroon, Ghana, Senegal, and Nigeria.
-It is prominent among the Yoruba ethnic group but can be found in neighboring Nigerian countries like Togo and Benin republic, and some other ethnic groups like the Hausa.
+It is prominent among the Yoruba ethnic group but can be found in neighboring Nigerian countries like Togo and Benin Republic, and some other ethnic groups like the Hausa.

 The Yoruba ethnic group is mostly located around the western area of Nigeria; they have transformed this ancient instrument into a thing of beauty and wonder.
-The drums are carved out of tree trunks and is made having an hourglass shape with long leather tension cords attached from the drum head to the base of the drum.
+The drums are carved out of tree trunks and are made having an hourglass shape with long leather tension cords attached from the drum head to the base of the drum.

-The crown or top side is usually made out of stretched animal skin pulled taut, which covers a hollow midsection, the drum could have a single membrane or double skinned and comes in varied sizes depending on the origin and function.
+The crown or top side is usually made out of stretched animal skin pulled taut, which covers a hollow midsection; the drum could have a single membrane or double skinned and comes in varied sizes, depending on the origin and function.

 Talking Drum Shape

-Only top drummers with years of studious dedication can make a talking drum talk, he can modulate pitch and render its interpretation of whole phrases in an exciting manner.
+Only top drummers with years of studious dedication can make a talking drum talk; they can modulate pitch and render its interpretation of whole phrases in an exciting manner.
 Some talking drums also have cowries and beads attached to the tension cords which when shaken adds to the trilling dramatization.
 The drums can be played for young maidens, masquerades and cultural groups who dance to the enchanting beat.

 The sound from the talking drum has both a low and high base tone.
 The animal skin on both ends and the shell construction is resistant, strong and weighty combined with the hourglass shape that looks like two drums attached at the mid section, contributes to the drums advanced acoustician and impressive projection capability.
 The leather tension cords when skillfully manipulated alongside the drum sticks produces an enhanced low or high pitch depending on the master drummer’s fundamentals.

-History of the drum
+The History of the Talking Drum

 Oyo in western Nigeria is believed to be the cradle of Yoruba civilization and the talking drum is believed to have a significant role in the history of the ethnic group.
 The talking drum was used in the old days as a means of communication between tribes; the drum because of its ability to mimic the spoken word effectively relayed long distant messages of coronations, deaths, celebration and war.
 It was also used for entertainment, praise singing, fun, folklore and leisure.